valdo404/lasagna/README.md

 The plan of lasagna is to build an data toolkit that is able to do:

 Batching SQL
-- Big data querying on both spark SQL and bigquery, allowing last SQL constructs on both engines
+- Big data querying on both spark SQL and bigquery, allowing last SQL constructs on both engines, and avoiding vendor lockin
+- Inject custom generated data at development time, in order to ease testing
 - Static analyis on SQL queries, identifying problems before executing them, and assessing execution plans
 - Build a dynamical DAG suitable for execution for common Schedulers like airflow, but not only.
 - Build integrated data quality checks, pushing data to Data Quality Check system